akkpuvvada/react-basics/README.md

 # react-basics
 React application  that explaining all basic concepts for a web application

-##Concepts to be covered
+## Concepts to be covered
-Markup : * Type of imports or exports
+ * Type of imports or exports
  * Use of setState.
 Heart of react component
  * Concept of Router
  * Functional rendering
  * Lifecycle of react component

 #### General questions
     Question: What is package.json, package-lock.json files?